sebv/grunt-boilerplate/README.md

 ```

 This will start a server at port 3001 and a reload proxy at port 3000.
-To check the site with reload enabbled browse to: http://localhost:3000
+To check the site with reload enabled, browse to: http://localhost:3000

-## build / dist
+## build

 ```
 grunt build
 ```

-The following starts a dist server at port 3003
+## dist site

 ```
 grunt dist
 ```

 To check the dist site browse to: http://localhost:3003

 ## test